Bo Schobel

-Robert Edward "Bo" Schobel (/ˈʃoʊbəl/; born March 24, 1981) is a former American football defensive end.
-He was drafted by the Tennessee Titans in the fourth round of the 2004 NFL Draft.
-He played college football at Texas Christian University (TCU).
+Robert Edward "Bo" Schobel (/ˈʃoʊbəl/; born March 24, 1981) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the TCU Horned Frogs and was selected by the Tennessee Titans in the fourth round of the 2004 NFL draft with the 103rd overall pick.

-Schobel has also been a member of the Indianapolis Colts, Arizona Cardinals, Jacksonville Jaguars, and Florida Tuskers.
+Schobel was also a member of the Indianapolis Colts, Arizona Cardinals, Jacksonville Jaguars, and Florida Tuskers.
 He earned a Super Bowl ring with the Colts in Super Bowl XLI, beating the Chicago Bears.

 Professional career

 Florida Tuskers

 On August 17, 2009, Schobel was signed by the Florida Tuskers of the United Football League.

 Personal life

 He is the cousin of former Philadelphia Eagles tight end Matt Schobel and former Buffalo Bills defensive end Aaron Schobel.